 Winter in America

 The release of Judas and The Black Messiah occurs at a critical stage of American and global capitalism.
-Next month will mark the first anniversary of the rise of the worldwide pandemic, -19.
+Next month will mark the first anniversary of the rise of the worldwide pandemic, COVID-19.
 The global economy is on fragile ground as millions of working people, poor and oppressed in the United States face unemployment, a housing crisis, lack of healthcare, and more profound racial oppression.

 Even though Trump exiting the White House is a significant development, the threat of the far-right, and right-wing white nationalism, remains a clear and present danger, as the siege on the Capitol on January 6 demonstrates.
 Biden has sought to reset the agenda of U.S. capitalism and its institutions after four years of the Trump presidency.

 This May will mark the one-year anniversary of the George Floyd rebellion, the largest protest movement in U.S. history.
 We have witnessed the ebb of the historical movement, which was in part co-opted by Wall Street thanks to their two billion dollar donations to BLM-affiliated organizations and racial justice NGOs, as well as the Black misleadership class’ dastardly role in directing the justified rage into the safe channels of the two-party system and Black capitalism.
 This effort was led by members of the Congressional Black Caucus, like Black South Carolina congressman James Clyrburn, who outright attacked demands like defunding the police.
 The Democratic Party used performative rhetoric and acts to stifle the movement, like the Minneapolis Democrat-dominated City Council’s initial proposal to ‘abolish the police’ – and later their betrayal of that demand.
-Black Lives Matter activists have been under constant attack since Trump’s Justice Department “Black Identity Extremists”
+Black Lives Matter activists have been under constant attack since Trump’s Justice Department designated “Black Identity Extremists” an emerging domestic terror threat.

 Protesters in Minneapolis on May 26 demand justice for George Floyd.